codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/goals-good-city-website.md

 ## Serve residents' needs

 Effective city websites serve their residents' needs by identifying and thinking about the effective delivery of real user needs.
-People come to city government websites to accomplish specific tasks and to fulfil needs - even when those needs may at first seem vague.
+People come to city government websites to accomplish specific tasks and to fulfill needs - even when those needs may at first seem vague.

 When we talk about cities serving residents' needs, we explicitly mean residents, not government.
 Example resident needs might include choosing a school, starting a new business or paying a bill.